Grafton in Ozaukee County, Wisconsin — The American Midwest (Great Lakes)

 Location.
 43° 18.315′ N, 87° 57.215′ W. Marker is in Grafton, Wisconsin, in Ozaukee County.
 Marker can be reached from Green Bay Road.
 Touch for map.
 Marker is in this post office area: Grafton WI 53024, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
 Lime Kiln Dam (a few steps from this marker); Grafton Lime Kilns (about 500 feet away, measured in a direct line); Chair Factory History (approx. 0.3 miles away); The Blues Trail: Paramount Records (approx. 0.3 miles away); Paramount Records Legacy (approx. 0.9 miles away); Welcome to the Grafton Riverwalk (approx. 1.1 miles away); Concordia Mill (approx. 1.7 miles away); Origin of Cedar Creek / Mills on the Creek (approx. 1.7 miles away).
 Touch for a list and map of all markers in Grafton.

 More about this marker.
 Marker is located in Lime Kiln Park near the site of the former dam

 Credits.
-This page was last revised on June 21, 2016.
-This page originally submitted on June 13, 2016, by Devon Polzar of Port Washington, Wisconsin.
-This page has been viewed 199 times since then and 9 times this year.
-Photos: 1, 2, 3, 4. submitted on June 13, 2016, by Devon Polzar of Port Washington, Wisconsin. • Bill Pfingsten was the editor who published this page.
+This page was last revised on May 1, 2020.
+It was originally submitted on June 13, 2016, by Devon Polzar of Port Washington, Wisconsin.
+This page has been viewed 243 times since then and 5 times this year.
+Last updated on April 30, 2020, by Devon Polzar of Port Washington, Wisconsin.
+Photos: 1, 2, 3, 4. submitted on June 13, 2016, by Devon Polzar of Port Washington, Wisconsin. • Mark Hilton was the editor who published this page.